Facebook

 Alternatives to CPAP

 In contrast, oral appliances are similar to a retainer and can be taken anywhere.
 They are custom-made, small, portable, easy to use, and comfortable.
-For patients with mild to moderate sleep apnea, doctors and dentists often prescribe an oral appliance.
+For patients with mild to moderate sleep apnea, doctors and sleep dentists often prescribe an oral appliance.

 Learn More